oscarvargas4/itacademy-sprint3-patterns/patterns2/middleware/README.md

 Middleware makes triggers a function for the objects provided as arguments to modify this objects (acts like a filter).

+Middleware can be made as a Function or as a Class (see the documentation)

 ## Basic Middleware Pattern in JavaScript
 In Express, we have the middleware functions with this signature:
 ```